djbpitt/collatexInstallation/collatex-installation.md

 or this:

+	Taras-Mac:~ tara$

+or this:

 	PS C:\Users\Tara L Andrews>

 Now you are ready to type the commands that come next.

 *N.B. for Windows users:  Some of you may have used `cmd.exe` in the past, to work at the command line.
-We recommend Powershell because it uses many of the same commands that have always been in use on Unix-like systems, and so makes it easier for you to follow generic command-line instructions.
+We recommend Powershell because it uses many of the same commands that have always been in use on Unix-like systems, and so makes it easier for you to follow generic command-line instructions such as those we will be giving in the workshop.
 If you stick to cmd.exe you do so at your own risk.*

 ### Installing CollateX

 Once you have found your command line, as described above, you are ready to install CollateX.
 The easiest way to do this is with `pip`, a Python *package manager*. pip comes bundled with Anaconda, so you don’t have to install it separately, and you can install CollateX and the libraries on which it depends by typing:

     pip install --pre collatex

+### Installing the Python Levenshtein library

+CollateX relies on this library to do inexact matching of words.
+The installation procedure is the same for all platforms: type the following at the command line.

     pip install python-levenshtein

+**N.B. for Mac users:** You may get a popup window telling you that you require the command-line developer tools.
+If you get this window, choose 'Install'.
+When the installation is finished, run the command again.

 <!--